 The program in Interventional Endoscopy at the University of Colorado is committed to excellence in clinical service, education and research.
-Our clinical service, including seven interventional gastroenterologists and two mid-level providers, cares for patients from a national referral base consisting of cancer specialists, gastroenterologists, surgeons, and primary care providers throughout the western United States.
+Our clinical service, including interventional gastroenterologists and mid-level providers, cares for patients from a national referral base consisting of cancer specialists, gastroenterologists, surgeons, and primary care providers throughout the western United States.

 We provide expert consultation in the management of benign and malignant